equinor/sepes-web/README.md

 If you do not want to run any tests, pick the label named "Do not run tests".

-If you change labels, they will only apply if you do a new commit, or create a new pull request.
-You can not add a label and rerun the tests after creating a pull request
+If you change labels, they will only apply if you push a new commit or create a new pull request.
+You can not add a label and rerun the tests after creating a pull request (Without commiting).

 ## Setup locally